 As an employer you are required to comply with the funding rules for employers.
-These should be read prior to or before finalising your apprenticeship sign up and commitment statement.
+These should be read prior to or before finalising your apprenticeship sign up, training plan & commitment statement.
+These constitute the rules which you to agree to obtain funding, funding can be declined for non compliance;